Nef line bundles on Calabi-Yau threefolds, I: Differentials with coefficients in a line bundle

 The following result has been claimed in \cite[3.1]{Wi94} when $\nu(X,L) = 2$.

 \begin{pro} Let $X$ be a Calabi-Yau threefold and let $L$ be a nef divisor on $X$ such that $\kappa(X,L) = - \infty$.
 Then there is a positive integer $m_0$ such that

 \end{pro}

-\begin{proof} The result is proved in full generality within a broader context in \cite[Theorem 8.1]{LP16}; here we give a proof which works when $\nu(X,L)=1$ or when $\nu(X,L)=2$ and $\rho(X)=2$.
+\begin{proof} The result is proved in full generality within a broader context in \cite[Theorem 8.1]{LP18}; here we give a proof which works when $\nu(X,L)=1$ or when $\nu(X,L)=2$ and $\rho(X)=2$.
 The method was already used in \cite[Theorem 5.1]{HPR13}.
+Notice also that for $m \ll 0,$ the claim is clear: since $L$ is nef but not numerically trivial, we have ${-}L \cdot C < 0$ for all general curves cut out by hyperplane sections.

 Assume to the contrary that there exists $q$ such that

 for infinitely many $m$.
 Every nontrivial section of $H^0\big(X,\Omega^q_X \otimes \sO_X(mL)\big)$ gives an inclusion $\sO_X(-mL) \to \Omega_X^q$, and consider the smallest subsheaf $\mathcal F \subseteq \Omega_X^q$ containing the images of all these inclusions.
 Let $r$ be the generic rank of $\mathcal F$.
 Then, without loss of generality, we may find infinitely many $r$-tuples $(m_1,\dots,m_r)$ such that the image of the map